NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Videos published

-With YOY growth of video marketing continuing unabated, it stands to reason that clients will want to quickly see that you’re producing regular, impactful video content for them.
+With YOY growth of YouTube marketing continuing unabated, it stands to reason that clients will want to quickly see that you’re producing regular, impactful video content for them.
 This also empowers you and them to do some quick math on aggregate video marketing performance, considered together with other metrics on your YouTube Dashboard.

 Minutes watched